dfelinto/blender-manual/manual/scene_layout/object/editing/parent.rst

 Yet transforming the child/children of the parent will not affect the parent.
 In other words, the direction of influence is from parent to child and not child to parent.

+You can *move* a child object to its parent by clearing its origin.
+The relationship between the parent and child is not affected.
+Select the child object and press :kbd:`Alt-O`.
+By confirming the child object will snap to the parent's location.
+Use the *Outliner* view to verify that the child object is still parented.

+Type
+   Blender supports many different types of parenting, listed below.
+   Besides parenting the selected objects, some types add a Modifier or Constraint to the child objects, with the parent as the target object or activates a parent property i.e. *Follow Path*.

+   - Object
+   - :doc:`Armature Deform </animation/armatures/skinning/parenting>`
+   - Bone
+   - :doc:`Curve Deform </modeling/modifiers/deform/curve>`
+   - :ref:`Follow Path <curve-path-animation>`
+   - :doc:`Path Constraint </animation/constraints/relationship/follow_path>`
+   - :doc:`Lattice Deform </modeling/modifiers/deform/lattice>`
+   - Vertex
+   - Vertex (Triangle)

+Keep Transform
+   The object's current world transform (so its absolute location, rotation and scale in the world) is computed.
+   The new parent is set, and then the *Parent Inverse* matrix is computed such that after setting the new parent the object is still at its previous world transform.

+.. hint:: Use the Outliner

+   There is another way to see the parent-child relationship in groups and that is to use the *Outliner* view of the :doc:`Outliner editor </editors/outliner/introduction>`.

 .. _parent-inverse-matrix: